jespercockx/popl19-tutorial/outline.md

 Note on termination checking: all functions in Agda are checked to be terminating.
-Since it is possible to write non-terminating programs in our While language, the evaluator takes an extra argument called the 'fuel' (a natural number), which represents the number of steps before the evaluator gives up.
+Since it is possible to write non-terminating programs in our WHILE language, the evaluator takes an extra argument called the 'fuel' (a natural number), which represents the number of steps before the evaluator gives up.
 Later we will see a better approach to deal with non-termination in Agda, the Delay monad.